 rg 'href="/my-new-url/?"' src/

-# Zero lines = no internal links
+# Zero lines = orphan page, nothing links to it

 2. Not in sitemap.xml